Derivedbetter/Obsidian-Title-Match-Linker/README.md

 # Obsidian Title Match Linker Plugin

 ## Overview

-The Title Match Linker Plugin for Obsidian enriches your note-taking by creating wikilink connections automatically, enhancing navigation and coherence within your digital notebook.
-It identifies occurrences of note titles within the text of other notes, creating links for seamless discovery of related content.
-Everyone wants their notes to be linked via common words and titles, but manually linking every note is time-consuming.
-Obsidian Title Match Linker automates this at the push of a button.
+The Title Match Linker Plugin for Obsidian revolutionizes your note-taking experience by automatically generating wikilinks between your notes.
+It scans your notes for occurrences of other note titles and transforms them into clickable links.
+This process not only enhances navigation within your digital notebook but also fosters an interconnected knowledge base.

 ## Features

-- **Automatic Link Creation:** Generates wikilinks across your notes, enriching your vault's interconnectedness.
+- **Automatic Link Creation:** Dynamically generates wikilinks across your notes, enhancing the interconnectedness of your vault.
-- **Error Handling and Backups:** A robust backup system safeguards notes before modifications, ensuring data integrity.
-Care should be taken on systems with low storage, especially with large vaults, as backups require additional space.
-- **Selective Processing:** Configure exclusions to control the plugin's scope, preserving the integrity of specific folders or notes.
+- **Selective Processing:** Enables customization to exclude specific folders from the link creation process, allowing for targeted note processing.
-- **Optimized Performance:** Processes all notes on the first run, then smartly targets new or updated content, streamlining subsequent operations.
-- **User Confirmations:** Confirmation prompts for all significant actions prevent unintended changes.
-- **Progress Notifications:** Keeps you informed from start to finish, with updates on milestones and a comprehensive summary upon completion.
-- **Smart Exclusions:** Does not create links in YAML front matter or within code blocks, preserving the syntax and purpose of these sections.
+- **Backup and Review System:** Automatically creates backups of notes and logs changes for safe review, ensuring data integrity.
+- **User Control:** Provides options to run the title match link process on individual notes, accept changes, or revert them, offering granular control over content modifications.
+- **Smart Performance:** Optimizes operations for large vaults by targeting new or updated content after the initial full vault processing.
+- **User Engagement:** Employs confirmations for actions and detailed progress indicators, engaging users throughout the process and ensuring transparency.

 ## Getting Started

-1. **Installation:** Easily installable from Obsidian's community plugin directory.
+1. **Installation:** Available for installation from Obsidian's community plugin directory.
-2. **Configuration:** Access the plugin settings to tailor exclusions and preferences according to your needs.
+2. **Configuration:** Visit the plugin settings in the Obsidian settings pane to fine-tune exclusions and other preferences according to your needs.

+## Usage

+The Title Match Linker Plugin can be used both for processing your entire vault or specific notes, providing flexibility based on your needs:

+### Bulk Link Creation

-3. **Initiation:** Activate the plugin through a ribbon icon or the command palette, with user confirmation ensuring deliberate action.
+1. **Start the Process:** Activate the plugin through the ribbon icon or command palette.
+A confirmation dialog ensures that you intentionally initiate the link creation process.
+2. **Review and Accept Changes:** After the process completes, review the changes in the generated `ReviewChanges.md` file within the `_tmldata` folder.
+Accept or revert changes as necessary from the plugin's command palette options.

+### Single Note Processing

+1. **Context Menu Options:** Right-click on a note to access specific options:
+   - **Run Title Match Link:** Initiates the link creation process for the selected note.
+   - **Revert Title Match Links:** Available if a backup exists for the note, allowing you to revert to the original content.
+   - **Accept Title Match Links:** Accepts the changes made by the plugin, removing the backup and updating the note with the created links.

+2. **Review and Cleanup:** Regardless of the method, changes are logged, and backups are created.
+Review the `ReviewChanges.md` file and the backups in the `_tmlbackups` folder.
+Use the plugin commands to accept all changes or revert them, which cleans up the backups and change logs.

 ## Best Practices and Considerations

-- **Vault Backup:** Always back up your vault before use, protecting against unintended modifications.
+- **Backup Your Vault:** It's crucial to back up your vault regularly, especially before using new plugins or making bulk changes.
-- **Exclusion List:** Utilize the exclusion list feature to safeguard specific areas of your vault from changes.
-- **Initial Run Duration:** The first execution can be extensive, especially for large vaults, but is essential for establishing baseline links.
+- **Use Exclusions Wisely:** Protect structured notes or specific folders from automatic linking by adding them to the exclusion list in the plugin settings.
+- **Review Changes:** Utilize the generated change logs to verify and review link additions or modifications for accuracy.
+- **Be Mindful of Storage Space:** Especially for large vaults, the automatic backup process requires additional storage.
+Be cautious if your device has limited storage space.

 ## Contribution and Support

-Contributions, feedback, and support are welcomed via the project's GitHub repository.
-Consider supporting further development through donations or sponsorships.
+Contributions, feedback, and support are welcomed through the project's GitHub repository.
+Your input helps improve the plugin for everyone in the Obsidian community.

 ## Disclaimer

-While extensive precautions are taken, the creators cannot be held responsible for any data loss or corruption.
-Ensure backups are in place before employing the plugin on essential data.
+While the plugin is designed with safety and data integrity in mind, the creators cannot be held responsible for unintended modifications.
+Always maintain backups of your important data.

-Experience an elevated note-taking journey with the Obsidian Title Linker Plugin, transforming your vault into a dynamically interconnected knowledge base.
+Leverage the power of automated wikilinks with the Obsidian Title Match Linker Plugin, transforming your vault into a richly interconnected knowledge base.